BullDogPatch/week4-assignment/README.md

 Overall I am 80% happy with what I have acheived with this.
 Feedback would be great.

+Oh, I wanted a loading state for when the comments was loading from database but I didn't have time.
+Again with React this is something I would have done right at the beginning.

 Deployed frontend: https://week4-assignment-1.onrender.com/
 Deployed backend: https://week4-assignment-mqdw.onrender.com/comments